Wubbe/Leon-s-display/README.md

 ## How to use it

-If the device is build and assembled well, it must be configured to retrieve and show the data of your choice.
+If the device is build and assembled well, with the right firmware, it must be configured to retrieve and show the data of your choice.
 This is achieved in two steps:
 - Setup WiFi
 - Setup Sensor

 ### Setup WiFi

-To be able to operate, the display must be connected to the internet.
+To be able to operate, the device must be connected to the internet.
 This is done in multiple steps.
-The first step is that after the display is connected to power (a usb charger) the display appears as an access point with the name 'Setup Leon's Display'.
+The first step is that after the display is connected to power (a usb charger) the display appears as an access point with the name `Setup Leon's Display`.
 Connect to this access point using the WiFi settings of your phone or laptop.
 Then open a browser and type the ip number that is mentioned on the display.
-In most cases it will be 192.168.1.4.
-Now the setup page of the display appears.
+In most cases it will be `192.168.1.4`.
+Now the setup page of the display appears in your browser.
 Press the button 'Setup WiFi'.
-Fill in your WiFi settings (ssid and password).
-Reset the device as is shown.
+Fill in your WiFi settings (ssid and password) and reset the device as is shown.

-If everything went well, the device now resets and connects to your WiFi network and can be accessed by typing `leon-s-display.local` in your browser.
+If everything went well, the device connects to your WiFi network and can be accessed by typing `leon-s-display.local` in your browser.
 If that does not work look at the display and type the ip number that is mentioned there.
-Again, the Setup page of the display should appear.
+Again, the Setup page of the display should appear in your browser.

 Next step is to setup the sensor of your choice.

 ### Setup Sensors

+Select the sensor of your choice in the `Setup Sensor` screen.

 #### Hollandse Luchten